 13. Buy a Foreclosure Home at Auction

-Foreclosures occur when a homeowner defaults on their mortgage, and the lender seizes the property and sells it at auction to recover the loan balance.
+Foreclosure auctions give you a shot at acquiring real estate below market value.
+When a homeowner defaults on their mortgage, the lender seizes the property and sells it at auction to recover the outstanding balance.
+For a well-prepared investor, this creates an opening to buy smart and profit quickly.

 • Step 1: Research local foreclosure auctions to find properties that meet your investment criteria.
 You can often find listings through county websites, auction houses, or real estate investment groups.